palkerecsenyi/hermod/README.md

 This repository contains the original Go version of Hermod.
 It contains code to compile YAML into Go, as well as the encoder and WebSocket server needed to host RPCs.

+**Hermod is still in an alpha stage**.
+As with any complex communications protocol, it needs to undergo a lot of testing and refinement before production use can be recommended.
+For now, feel free to play with Hermod and try breaking it, but don't use it to build your mission-critical infrastructure.

 ## Why?
 gRPC is an amazing framework, and is perfect for providing blazing-fast highly-optimised RPC communication.
 However, it relies on a proxy for web client use, which is hard to justify for smaller projects.